tigera-solutions/cc-aks-container-security-workshop/modules/module-3-connect-calicocloud.md

 3. Once you have access to your **Calico Cloud** environment, go to step 2:

-## Step 2 - Connecting your cluster to Calico Cloud.
+## Step 2 - Connecting your cluster to Calico Cloud

 1. The welcome screen will allow you to choose among four use cases and will provide a guided tour for each use case.
 After that you can proceed to connect your first cluster.
 This option directs you to the **Managed Clusters** section.
 Click on the "**Connect Cluster**" button to start the process.